SMelidoni/react-app-collection/README.md

 ## What is included in this collection?

-This collection currently includes a few basic applications such as a calculator, a to-do list, and a weather app.
+This collection currently includes no working apps, I intend to develop a few basic applications to start with such as a calculator, a to-do list, tic-tac-toe, and a weather app.
 Each project is contained in its own subdirectory within the repository and is fully functional as a standalone application.

 ## Installation